Org policy reference (dvalin.policy.json)

 Schema source: src/core/policy.ts (orgPolicySchema).

-Two layers, one effective policy
+Three layers, one effective policy

 | Layer | Default path | Who writes it |